spacetelescope/jwst/docs/jwst/user_documentation/logging.rst

 will log messages to the terminal at the INFO level in the ``stdout`` stream and also record them to a file called "pipeline.log" in the current working directory.
+Note that the log file is recreated every time the command is run, so subsequent commands will overwrite earlier logs unless a new file name is provided.

 To turn off all logging instead: